Visiting Mexico City or just dreaming of a trip?

-- Breakfast – If you’ve ever had breakfast at a Mexican restaurant, you’re probably familiar with the dishes you’ll find in Mexico City, like chilaquiles, enchiladas, eggs served different ways, etc. You’ll also find less typical entrees, like molettes (bread topped with beans and cheese).
+- Breakfast - If you've ever had breakfast at a Mexican restaurant, you're probably familiar with the dishes you'll find here, like chilaquiles, enchiladas, eggs served different ways, etc. You'll also find less typical entrees, like molettes (bread topped with beans and cheese).
 Pan dulce (sweet bread) and other pastries are very popular (many restaurants bring out a tray to choose from), as well.
 Not craving Mexican food?
-You won’t have a hard time finding pretty much anything else your heart desires, from açaí bowls to waffles.
+You won't have a hard time finding pretty much anything else your heart desires, from açaí bowls to waffles.
 Espresso drinks, tea, fresh juices, and hot chocolate are usually available with breakfast.

 - Lunch / Dinner - CDMX is a cosmopolitan city, and restaurants serve food from all over the world.
 Which means if you're craving pizza or even Korean food, you won't have to look too far to find it.
 Many regional Mexican foods are also available in the capital.
 In terms of typical Mexican dishes, you'll find tons of tacos, quesadillas (they don't always come with cheese, so ask for them con queso), gorditas, tamales, and tortas.
 Dishes which you might not find in the U.S., but that are common in CDMX, include chiles en nogada, nopales, tlacoyos, and tlayudas.
 The adventurous eater will find a variety of insects, like escamoles (ant larvae / eggs) and chapulines (grasshoppers) on menus everywhere.
 If you're looking for a super inexpensive lunch, head to a local fonda for comida corrida.
 You'll get a three to four set-course lunch at a great price.